unity3d-jp/MeshSync/Documentation~/BidirectionalSync.md

 # Bidirectional Sync

 [MeshSyncDCCPlugins](https://docs.unity3d.com/Packages/com.unity.meshsync.dcc-plugins@latest)
-for certain DCC tools have Bidirectional Sync feature that allows us to make changes in DCC Tools from inside Unity.

-Simply turn on "Auto Sync" in the plugin properties to enable this feature.
+for certain DCC tools have Bidirectional Sync feature that allows us to make changes in DCC Tools from inside Unity, and we can simply turn on "Auto Sync" in the plugin properties to enable this feature.

 ## Supported Parameters